Want to learn about the law?

 The room was quiet except for the scratch of pencils and the soft hum of computers.

-Amina sat by the window, working on a math assignment.
+Kayla sat by the window, working on a math assignment.
 She reached into her backpack for her notebook when she tugged too hard on the front pocket.
 Something clattered to the floor.

 For a second, no one moved.
 Then Mrs. Harrell, their teacher, walked over and picked it up carefully.